kriszhao/CMPS12B-M-gradingScript/pa4/README.md

 ```bash
 ./pa4.sh
 ```
-The tests will include unit tests from ModelDictionaryTest.c which will provide information on which tests were passed / whether you had an exception in your code / your final score for the unit tests.
+The tests will include unit tests from ModelQueueTest.c which will provide information on which tests were passed / whether you had an exception in your code / your final score for the unit tests.
 You will also be tested on memory leaks